Analysis | Leading Democrats all want to expand heath care access. They just don’t agree on the best way to do it.

-Clyburn dropped down one floor to the offices of House Speaker Nancy Pelosi (D-Calif.) where she had gathered key committee leaders to discuss the elements of President Biden’s proposed multi-trillion-dollar domestic policy bill.
+Clyburn dropped down one floor to the offices of House Speaker Nancy Pelosi (D-Calif.), where she had gathered key committee leaders to discuss the elements of President Biden’s proposed multitrillion-dollar domestic policy bill.

 One of the centerpieces of the legislation would expand health coverage in three different areas, each with a powerful patron who represents a critical portion of the Democratic coalition.

-Clyburn, the highest ranking Black member of Congress, is focused on expanding Medicaid in states that have declined to accept an infusion of federal funds that were made available by the 2010 Affordable Care Act (ACA), leaving an estimated 2.2 million without insurance, primarily people of color since eight of those 12 states are in the South.
+Clyburn, the highest-ranking Black member of Congress, is focused on expanding Medicaid in states that have declined to accept an infusion of federal money that was made available by the 2010 Affordable Care Act (ACA), leaving an estimated 2.2 million without insurance, primarily people of color since eight of those 12 states are in the South.

-But Sen. Bernie Sanders (I-Vt.), the runner-up for the Democratic nomination to Biden and chair of the Budget Committee, is focused on expanding Medicare’s options for the elderly to include services such as dental, vision and hearing.
-While not as ambitious as his universal health plan, supporters of Sanders view it as a down payment on his Medicare-for-all plan — which has deep support among young liberals.
+But Sen. Bernie Sanders (I-Vt.), the runner-up for the Democratic nomination to Biden and chairman of the Budget Committee, is focused on expanding Medicare’s options for the elderly to include services such as dental, vision and hearing.
+While it is not as ambitious as his universal health plan, supporters of Sanders view it as a down payment on his Medicare-for-all plan — which has deep support among young liberals.

-And House Speaker Nancy Pelosi (D-Calif.) has long made clear that her imperative is to shore up the ACA, her biggest achievement in her first turn as speaker, and the current proposals would reinforce subsidy programs that prevent premiums from soaring.
+And Pelosi has long made clear that her imperative is to shore up the ACA, her biggest achievement in her first turn as speaker, and the current proposals would reinforce subsidy programs that prevent premiums from soaring.

-This law, while initially unpopular, proved to be well liked by voters once it took effect the middle of last decade.
-When then-President Trump and Republicans tried to repeal the health alw, Pelosi helped stoke a revolt in the suburbs, particularly among women, that prompted the 2018 Democratic landslide that allowed her to reclaim the speaker’s gavel.
+This law, while initially unpopular, proved to be well-liked by voters once it took effect the middle of last decade.
+When then-President Donald Trump and Republicans tried to repeal the health law, Pelosi helped stoke a revolt in the suburbs, particularly among women, that prompted the 2018 Democratic landslide that allowed her to reclaim the speaker’s gavel.

-If Democrats can forge near perfect unity, they will be able to pass a historically ambitious bill that will include all three of these benefits.
+If Democrats can forge near-perfect unity, they will be able to pass a historically ambitious bill that will include all three of these benefits.
 But in recent weeks centrists in the House and Senate have opposed the massive price tag — $3.5 trillion in proposed new spending over 10 years — and that has forced Democrats to ponder what proposals need to be trimmed.

 Officially, Democrats remain solidly behind all three health proposals, as well as a fourth plan, reducing the cost of prescription drugs, a policy goal they have chased for more than two decades.